ainokyto/tfl-tubelines/README.md

 ```

 The interval is cleared when the page unmounts.
 I'm then mapping to produce an JSX instance of the reusable component `TubeLine.js` for each tube line in the dataset, with the respective name and status.

+I revisited this project to implement responsive design with custom Hook, leveraging a `MatchMedia` method on the `window` object.